lucee/lucee-docs/docs/03.reference/02.tags/application/_attributes/logs.md

-A structure that contains log defintions.
+A structure that contains log definitions.